I2SL/kssp/readme.md

 4) `cmake -DCMAKE_C_COMPILER=gcc-11 -DCMAKE_CXX_COMPILER=g++-11 ..`
 5) `make`

-# Notes
+# Usage
+TODO: write an example and explanation
 ## Headers
 The most useful include paths are:
 * `kessler/stage.h`
 * `kessler/tools/calibrator.h`
 * `kessler/tools/pointer_utils.h`
   Note that `calibrator.h` includes both `stage.h` and `pointer_utils.h`.

+# Notes

 ## Float data type
 This implementation uses the `boost` endian library, which does not yet include load and store functions for `float` types.
-All values that should be floats are read in as `int32` and reinterpreted as floats.
+All values that should be floats are read in as `int32` and reinterpreted as floats through `memcpy`.

 ## Not Implemented
 The following features are not yet implemented: